DaveMielke/NBP/b2g/ui/doc/introduction.rst

 * The Dot7 key is often referred to as the Backspace key.
 * The Dot8 key is often referred to as the Enter key.

-The square with a small, round button in the middle, in between the Dot1 and Dot4 keys, is the five-key D-Pad (directional pad).
+The square pad with a small, round button in the middle, in between the Dot1 and Dot4 keys, is the five-key D-Pad (directional pad).
 Its four edges are the Up, Down, Left, and Right keys.
 The button in the middle is the Center key.